ghostdevv/svelte-mount/README.md

 # Svelte Mount

-Works with Svelte 3 & 4!

-Svelte mount is a library that allows you to tell when a component is mounted without having to write the boilerplate everytime
+Svelte Mount provides both a store and component that signals whether a component is mounted.

 # Installing

+This library is Svelte 5 only, if you want Svelte 3/4 use [svelte-mount@2](https://www.npmjs.com/package/svelte-mount/v/2.0.0).

 ```sh
 npm install svelte-mount -D